AjayKasthala/AjayKasthala/README.md

 - 👋 Hi, I’m Ajay
-- 👀 I develop innovating, constructive and interactive web applications.
+- 👀 I develop innovative, constructive and interactive web applications.
 - 📫 How to reach me ...
 Drop a mail at -> ajay.kasthala@gmail.com